NickRoss/2025-Data-24100/class_notes/15_testing_part_2.md

   - We needed to do this because there is a directory `app` at the same level as `app.py` which makes it difficult to import structures from.
   - If we tried to import form `app` at this level python would not know which to import from -- the directory `app` or the file `app.py`
   - To avoid this we rename `app.py` to `flask_app.py`
-- First, notice the line beginning `sys.path...`.
-  - This lines adds the additional parent directories to the python path so that the current code is able to find them.
-  - Without this file we will not be able to import the flask app.
 - Reading over the first few lines we can see that we end with importing the `create_app` function from the original `app.py` now renamed `flask_app.py`.

 ### Fixtures & Test Client